-First, the Vehicle Manufacturer or its network cannot dictate your selling price to the final customer.
+First, the Vehicle Manufacturer cannot dictate your selling price.
 It would be severely punished under European Competition Regulation.

-Secondly, if maintenance package offers include specified lubricants and prevent you to buy competing products, they would be interpreted as a non-compete obligation (see § n°6).
+Secondly, if maintenance package offers include specified lubricants and prevent you to buy competitive products, they would be interpreted as a non-compete obligation (see § n°6).